zlpton/ZehuaLiu.github.io/_pages/about.md

 My research is primarily centered around the utilization of **Generative AI in Intelligent networks**.
 Our key objective is to explore <font color=green>"how the intelligent networks can support various AI-Generated Content (AIGC) services"</font>, and <font color=green>"how generative AI as a cutting-edge machine learning tool can be used to improve the intelligent network performance, security, and reliability"</font>.
 This involves exploring the integration of various networking methodologies, including Semantic Communications, Resource Allocation, Integrated Sensing and Communications, and Metaverse.
 Please refer to this [repository](https://hongyangdu.github.io/posts/3000/01/blog-post-6/) for the latest updates of Generative AI-related papers from our group!

-**If you are interested to collaborate with me or just have a chat**, please feel free to email me (hongyang001@e.ntu.edu.sg)!
+**If you are interested to collaborate with me or just have a chat**, please feel free to email me (hongyang001@e.ntu.edu.sg) or add my WeChat (oo1oooo2)!
 I am always happy to discuss with / learn from brilliant minds ^_^!

 ---